Our reviews tend to be pretty detailed. If you’re in a rush, you can use the links below to jump to the exact section you want.

 As you can imagine, having three layers of memory foam, this bed has a distinct, dense memory foam feel.
 However, it’s a slightly different memory foam feel than a lot of other beds in that it’s actually quite firm at first.
 When you lay down on the bed, you don’t immediately sink down.

-Since it is a somewhat unique memory foam feel, it’s hard to rank the beds firmness, but if pressed, we’d say it’s around a medium to medium-firm on the firmness scale.
+Since it is a somewhat unique memory foam feel, it’s difficult to grade the firmness of the bed, but if pressed, we’d say it’s around a medium to medium-firm on the firmness scale.
 We think the mattress provides a pretty good balance between pressure relief and support, all things considered.

-Yes, we think side sleepers will be just fine on this mattress.
+We think side sleepers will be just fine on this mattress.
 As discussed above, don’t let the initial firmness fool you.
 You slowly sink into the mattress and the top layers do a good job of cradling your hips and shoulders.
+All in all, the bed provides a good amount of pressure relief.
+Remember, the bed will also get softer over time, and will feel softer in warmer rooms.

 The only caveat we’d add is for extra petite sleepers.
-People who weigh less than 100 lb might not sink in enough to truly experience all the pressure relief the top memory foam layers have to offer.
+People who weigh around 100 lb might not sink in enough to truly experience all the pressure relief the top memory foam layers have to offer.
+If you want a bed that is great for petite side sleepers, make sure to check out our guide to the Best Soft & Plush Mattresses.

-We think the mattress provides more than adequate support under your hips, trunk, and lower back.
+We also contend that, for a budget mattress, Nectar provides more than adequate support under your hips, trunk, and lower back.
 You sink into the mattress, but not to the point where your spine is no longer properly aligned.

-Given our answers to the previous two questions, you can probably guess what we’re are going to say here, but I’ll save you the trouble.
+Given all that we discussed above, you can probably guess what we’re are going to say about combination sleepers, but I’ll save you the trouble.
 Yes, we think this mattress is ideal for all kinds of sleepers.

-However, keep in mind that since you will feel a little “stuck” in the bed, sleepers who are constantly switching positions may find it requires a little more effort to switch from their back to their stomach, for example.
-As a result, it may take additional time to fall back into a deep sleep after switching positions.
+However, keep in mind that since the bed does use multiple layers of memory foam, sleepers who are constantly switching positions may find it requires a little more effort to switch from their back to their stomach, for example.
+Overall, this really isn’t a big deal.
+It’s pretty common with memory foam mattresses.

 This is a tough one to answer.
-On one side of the coin, you could argue that it is a good choice since Nectar is thicker and a little firmer than the average all-foam bed-in-a-box.
+On one side of the coin, you could argue that Nectar is a good choice since it’s thicker and a little firmer than the average all-foam bed-in-a-box.
 Generally, the thicker and firmer a mattress is, the less likely a big sleeper will sink in to the point where they lose proper alignment or even bottom out the bed.

 On the other side of the coin, you could easily argue that a heavy person should go with a bed that contains coils instead, which is a very valid argument.
 Coil/spring mattresses are more supportive than dense foams and are also just more durable over the long haul.
 If pressed, we’d have to agree with the coil argument.